 LA FORCE: Anakin’s fight against DMD

 Are there really “signs” in life?
-Do intuition and the maternal sixth sense exist?
+Do intuition and the sixth maternal sense exist?

 Today, as I reflect on the course of my recent history, I would answer “yes” without hesitation!

 When I became a mother, my world was transformed entirely: suddenly, my top priority became the wellbeing of my children, not my own.
-I was – and still am – entirely in love with my family: they are the love of my life.
+I was – and still am – solely in love with my family: they are the love of my life.

 Although it seems like only yesterday, it was six years ago that I gave birth to Anakin.
 I hesitated a long while before deciding on his name.
 I liked the soft tone of the name Yoan, but Anakin was the name that kept forcing itself into my mind…

 From an early age, it was clear that something wrong with Anakin; he showed significant mobility-related difficulties, had a hard time climbing stairs and running, etc. “He won’t be a great athlete, but don’t worry,” our doctor said.

 Despite the good doctor’s reassuring words, I felt something in the pit of my stomach; I couldn’t help feeling that an imminent threat was just around the corner.
 A mother is always afraid for her child, isn’t she?
 I tried to keep calm by telling myself that I was a mother-hen and that I was the worrying type…

 Over time, new signs appeared, such as Anakin’s calf muscles becoming very hard and swollen.
 The term “muscular dystrophy” then began to emerge from the mouths of our specialists.
 My internet searches had me petrified; I thought it impossible for this to be happening to our family.